hugohadfield/rgbdslam/README.md

 # RGBD SLAM Module

-This module provides a comprehensive solution for RGB-D SLAM (Simultaneous Localization and Mapping) using Python.
+This module provides a prototype solution for RGB-D SLAM (Simultaneous Localization and Mapping) using Python.
 The code integrates several key libraries, such as OpenCV, Open3D, and SciPy, to process RGB-D images, perform visual odometry, and visualize results.

 ## Features